axonivy-market/portal/Documentation/PortalDeveloperGuide/source/installation/index.rst

 Installation
 ************

-The installation section describes all the steps, that are necessary to install and setup Portal.
+Installation section describes all steps, that are necessary for install and setup Portal.

-If you install the application for the first time than it's important to start with the `Basic installation`_ .
-It describes all the initial steps, that must be done for the first installation.
+If you install your application first time then it’s important to start with Basic installation.
+It describes all initial steps that must be done for first installation.

-If the application is already installed and initial prepared, than refer to `Migration notes`_ to migrate the application.
+If application is already installed and initial prepared, refer to `Migration notes`_ to migrate it.

 Basic installation
 ==================